WING-NUS/SSID/lib/antlr/README.md

    from the Lang.g4 file

    - Antlr4 Runtime libaries needed for PlagairismDetection.jar to use
-   the LangLexer.java and LangParser.java files to understand the Lang_tokens file.
+   the langLexer.java and LangParser.java files to understand the Lang_tokens file.